iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 ## Future Work

-◈ If neccessary, discuss ways for some agent to request the start of an interaction.
+◈ If necessary, discuss ways for some agent to request the start of an interaction.
 This has narrow use cases, but might be interesting in the long run.